-Lockney Beacon VOLUME 12 LOCKNEY, FLOYD COUNTY, TEXAS, FRIDAY, JUNE 27, 1913 NUMBER 42 LOCKNEY'S BIG PICNIC-BARBECUE All Arrangements Are Made for A Big Celebration in Lockney The Fourth and Fifth.
-Plans are being rapidly worked out for the big basket picnic on Friday, July 4th, and free barbecue on Saturday, July 5th.
-Committees are hard at work, getting everything ready, which will be perfected in a few days. such power to The list of amusements will be large and varied, including base ball games both days, horse races, re-lay races, public speak- ter and tears, ing, etc. The first day, Friday, the 4th, will be a basket picnic, and all are invited and urged to bring a tramp.
-Moral: well-filled basket for Friday's dinner.
-Town and country people alike are invited to participate.
-Everybody in Lockney is urgently requested to do some cooking on Thursday, and have it packed in a box, ready for the wagons which will call Friday morning to gather it up.
-Do not put in your box plates or knives so that they may become lost.
-The committee will provide these Be sure to have your box ready, and phone this office or E. P. Thompson or E. Guth.ie, so that a list may be made out to aid those gathering up same to call on you.
-Just cook a cake, a fry a few chickens, or any thing you have.
-Let every fomily be present on the picnic grounds, and we will spend a good time together in the good old fashion way.
+The following games have been matched on Lockney diato Crosbyton Wednesday and be unloaded Monday, and hauled be remembered in the annuals June 28th; Plainview Monday in the good old fashion way.

 First State Bank of Floydada, by a score of 9 to 5. was in the city Thursday.
-The The game was witnessed by a writer had the pleasure of meet- large crowd both from Lockney ing with Mr. Newell, and talk- and Crosbyton.
-Several cars ing with him for an hour on the went from here, loaded with ensilo, and hog raising.
-He is an thusiastic fans, who gave the enthusiast on both silo and its team their hearty support, but bi-produces, he having just there was nothing doing.
+The writer had the pleasure of meet- large crowd both from Lockney ing with Mr. Newell, and talk- and Crosbyton.
+Several cars ing with him for an hour on the went from here, loaded with en- daily papers with all dispatch, silo, and hog raising.
+He is an thusiastic fans, who gave the enthusiast on both silo and its team their hearty support, but ters have been put up. bi-produces, he having just there was nothing doing.
 Lockerected a large silo on his place ney could not get the grapes. near Floydada.
-He will test out Our team was a little off, the proposition thoroughly, and and just a few bad errors cost we are sure that he will make them the game, however, they a success of the enterprise.
-He played some nice ball. is also one of the biggest hog That's all right boys, you can't raisers in the country, and is win all the games.
+He will test out Our team was a little off, the proposition thoroughly, and and just a few bad errors cost we are sure that he will-make them the game, however, they is Lieutenant Governor Will H. a success of the enterprise.
+He played some nice ball. is also one of the biggest hog That's all right boys, you can' raisers in the country, and is win all the games.
 Just ginger making good money in this en- up and try harder the next time terprise also.
 He is going to add to play an errowless game. silage as a feed for these hogs and we are confident that he will greatly add to his income by so doing.
 Others will follow, and in a few years silos in Floyd county will be as numerous as barns and windmills.
-Our natural resources are kaffir, maize and june corn. and when it is put into silage and fed to on their good fortune in securcattle and hogs, it will bring ding Prof. Hall, who is a most able more dollars here than dimes, and efficient instructor and Silos and cattle feeding, hogs and dairying will make this country wealthy and at no distant date we are going to come to realize these facts, and follow the example of Mr. Newell and others in Floyd county who have occasion of our big celebration erected silos.
-Big shipment of Uvalde honey of anything or not. to arrive soon.
+Our natural resources are kaffir, maize and june corn. and when it is put into silage and fed to cattle and hogs, it will bring more dollars here than dimes.
+Silos and cattle feeding, hogs and dairying will make this country wealthy and at no distant date we are going to come to realize these facts, and follow the example of Mr. Newell and others in Floyd county who have erected silos.

+Big shipment of Uvalde honey to arrive soon.
 Watch our ad for prices and other announcements.
-Thompson & Reeves.